 A fall; to drop down suddenly to a lower position or descend under the force of gravity, I’m pretty sure everyone has felt the pain of it before.
 Whether the force (that led to the fall) was strong or not, I bet we can agree that a fall can be quite embarrassing.
 It’s easy to get over some ‘falls’ as time goes by.
-However, there are those special kinds of gymnastic falls that seem to leave a scar, forever.
-Don’t agree?
-Well, remember the time when you were a kid and fell off your bicycle?
-Or that time when you fell flat on your face in public?
-Exactly… how could you ever forget that?!
+However, there are other falls that seem to leave a scar, forever.

-Frankly, no one could – No one is immune to a fall or failure.
+Truth is, no one is immune to a fall or failure.
 And being stable or balanced ‘all’ the time is just a myth.
 No successful person has gone through life without failure.
 And even though a fall or failure is part of life’s learning process, the shame accompanied by it is sometimes more painful than the actual fall – How ironic!

 Why do we allow a fall to make us feel ashamed?
 Shouldn’t we rather learn the art of embracing a fall?

 Take an infant for example – According to a study done by researchers at the New York University, infants need to learn how to ‘fall’ in order to learn how to walk.
 Falling is all part of the ‘learning how to walk’ process.
 Based on this study, two groups of infants, also identified as experienced crawlers and new or novice walkers were observed while doing what you know… toddlers do best.

 Apparently, the novice walkers seemed to fall more per hour than the experienced crawlers.
 However, while the novice walkers fell more, research showed that they actually moved more and spend more time moving than the experienced crawlers could during the entire process.

 Are you an experienced crawler or a novice walker?

 Based on the above scenario, we can identify the two as the following: